 By now as you know what are invertebrates, let’s get to know about their characteristics.

-- Normally these are tiny and slow moving animals.
+- Normally, these are tiny and don’t grow very large.

-- Do not have lungs since they do it with their skin.
+- Do not possess lungs since they respire through their skin.

 - Since they cannot produce their own food, Invertebrates are heterotrophic.